Here’s why Queenstown New Zealand is nicknamed the “Adventure Capital of the World”.

 Photo credit: coronetpeak.co.nz

-Queenstown is home to some of New Zealand’s best ski fields such as Coronet Peak and the Remarkables — offering a wide range of terrain catering to riders of all abilities.
+Queenstown is home to some of New Zealand’s best ski fields, such as Coronet Peak and the Remarkables — offering a wide range of terrain to riders of all skill levels.

 *Note: Packages for only ski-pass and transport are also available.

-Cost: From S$201/adult for a one-day beginner package
+Cost: From S$212/pax for a 1-day beginner package via Klook

 People riverboarding in Kawarau River - Things to do in Queenstown New Zealand